 \section{Mapping Formalism}

-Exo-cartography is an \emph{inverse problem}, as opposed to the \emph{forward problem} of predicting the reflected or emitted spectrum of a planet based on its surface and atmospheric properties.
-The usual approach to the inverse problem is to solve the forward problem many times with varying map parameters to see which one best approximates the disk-integrated observations.
+Exo-cartography is an \emph{inverse problem}, as opposed to the \emph{forward problem} of predicting the spectrum of a planet based on its surface and atmospheric properties.
+The usual approach to an inverse problem is to solve the forward problem many times with varying parameters to see which ones best match the observations.

 State-of-the-art forward modeling involves, at the very least, detailed radiative transfer calculations and hence is not useful for solving the inverse problem \citep{Robinson_2011}.
 One of the necessities of tackling the inverse problem is therefore making judicious simplifications.
-Adopting the notation of \cite{CFH_2013}, the forward problem is approximated as
+Adopting the notation of \cite{CFH_2013}, the exo-cartography forward problem is approximated as

-where $F(t)$ is the observed flux, or \hbindex{lightcurve}, $K(\theta, \phi, t)$ is the \hbindex{kernel}, $M(\theta, \phi)$ is the top-of-atmosphere planet \hbindex{map}, $\theta$ and $\phi$ are planetary co-latitude and longitude, respectively, the differential solid angle is $d\Omega = \sin\theta d\theta d\phi$ for a spherical planet, and $\oint d\Omega$ is the integral over the entire planet.
+where $F(t)$ is the observed flux, or \hbindex{lightcurve}, $K(\theta, \phi, t)$ is the convolution \hbindex{kernel}, $M(\theta, \phi)$ is the top-of-atmosphere planet \hbindex{map}, $\theta$ and $\phi$ are planetary co-latitude and longitude, respectively, the differential solid angle is $d\Omega = \sin\theta d\theta d\phi$ for a spherical planet, and $\oint d\Omega$ is the integral over the entire planet.
 Although $F$ stands for ``flux'', the units of $F(t)$ depend on the situation and chosen normalization: planetary flux, planet/star flux ratio, reflectance, apparent albedo, etc.